eisgroup/ui-render/repos/core/src/pages/eis/docs.md

 A React component is a predefined component that the UI has available to display given data.
 It is configured by specifying the attribute `view` (example: `view: "Table"` will use Table as the React Component).

-If you need a custom React component that does not yet exist in the [examples](/examples), please submit a ticket to request new feature from the developer.
+If you need a custom React component that does not yet exist in the `examples`, please submit a ticket to request new feature from the developer.